Jake Marisnick: Professional career

+Toronto Blue Jays

+Minor leagues

-The Toronto Blue Jays drafted Marisnick in the third round of the 2009 MLB draft.
+The Toronto Blue Jays drafted Marisnick in the third round, with the 104th overall selection, of the 2009 Major League Baseball draft.
 Rather than attend Oregon, Marisnick signed with the Blue Jays, receiving a $1 million signing bonus, more than double the suggested bonus for a player drafted at that position.
+He made his professional debut in 2010, splitting the season between the rookie-level Gulf Coast League Blue Jays and Single-A Lansing Lugnuts.
+In 69 games split between the two affiliates, Marisnick batted a cumulative .253/.336/.398 with four home runs, 26 RBI, and 23 stolen bases.

+Marisnick returned to Lansing for the 2011 season, playing in 118 games and hitting .320/.392/.496 with career-highs in home runs (14), RBI (77), and stolen bases (37).
 Before the 2012 season, MLB.com rated Marisnick as the 58th-best prospect in baseball.
+He made 120 appearances split between the High-A Dunedin Blue Jays and Double-A New Hampshire Fisher Cats, slashing a combined .250/.321/.399 with eight home runs, 50 RBI, and 24 stolen bases.

+Miami Marlins

 On November 19, 2012, Marisnick was traded to the Miami Marlins along with Adeiny Hechavarria, Henderson Álvarez, Yunel Escobar, Jeff Mathis, Anthony DeSclafani, and Justin Nicolino, in exchange for Mark Buehrle, Josh Johnson, José Reyes, John Buck, and Emilio Bonifacio.
 On January 29, 2013, Marisnick was named number 70 on MLB's Top 100 Prospects list.

-Major league career
+Major leagues

-Miami Marlins

 On July 23, 2013, the Marlins promoted Marisnick and Christian Yelich to the major leagues from the Double-A Jacksonville Suns.
-Marisnick recorded his first major league hit on July 26, 2013, off Pittsburgh Pirates pitcher Jeff Locke.
-Marisnick hit his first career home run in a game against Jenrry Mejia of the New York Mets on July 31, 2013.
+Marisnick recorded his first major league hit on July 26, off Pittsburgh Pirates pitcher Jeff Locke.
+Marisnick hit his first career home run in a game against Jenrry Mejía of the New York Mets on July 31.

-The Marlins optioned Marisnick to the New Orleans Zephyrs of the Class AAA Pacific Coast League on March 27, 2014.
-He was recalled on June 16 when Christian Yelich was added to the disabled list.
+The Marlins optioned Marisnick to the New Orleans Zephyrs of the Triple–A Pacific Coast League on March 27, 2014.
+He was recalled on June 16 when Yelich was added to the disabled list.